 “My interest in auto racing began as a spectator and goes back to Duncan at a track called “Shearing Speedway”.
 I believe that I was still going to high school at the time,” says former Nanaimo racer, Wally Ilott.

 Five years and a Chartered Accountant’s degree later, Wally was immersed in the sport.
-In 1956, Wally joined MIARA as part of Red Burke’s crew.
-Red drove the #10 car.
-Later in the same year, Nibbs Anderson introduced Wally to Bob Ibbotson (later brother-in-law): a machinist.
-“With Bob’s expertise and Cowie Machine’s sponsorship, my car #17 was born,” says Wally.
-On September1, 1956, Wally ran his first race on Western Speedway’s clay track in Victoria, B.C.
+In 1956, he joined the “Mid Island Auto Racing Association” (MIARA) as a crew member on Red Burke’s #10 stockcar.
+Later that same year, fellow racer Nibbs Anderson introduced Wally to Bob Ibbotson (later to become Wally’s brother-in-law), a machinist.
+“With Bob’s expertise and Cowie Machine’s sponsorship, my #17 car was born”, Wally recalled.
+On September 1, 1956, he ran his first race on Western Speedway’s dirt track in Victoria.

-Wally’s family also have their memories of MIARA.
-Fay’s parents were avid fans who attended all the races while Wally’s parents attended only one race in which their son missed a turn, due to broken steering, and drove straight off the end of the race track.
-Once again Wally was uninjured.
-Wally and Fay’s children have fond memories of getting French fries from the concession and circling the track in the back seat of dad’s ’65 red Mustang sitting aside the pretty trophy girls after Main events.
-These certainly were exciting times.
+His family also have their memories of Wally’s racing days.
+Fay’s parents were avid fans who attended all the races while Wally’s parents attended only one race in which their son missed a turn due to broken steering and drove straight off the end of the race track.
+Once again he was uninjured.
+Wally and Fay’s children have fond memories of getting French fries from the concession and circling the track in the backseat of their Dad’s 1965 red Mustang, sitting alongside the pretty trophy girls after Main events.